Lysander/snippets/Mono/SoapXmlMessages/README.md

 ```

 And - tadaaaaaa - we have allready reached the end of our *quest*.
 Just fire up
-the request and see the beauty of the prefectly shaped SOAP XML strings... :-D
+the request and see the beauty of the prefectly shaped SOAP XML strings... 😍

 The "rant"